Tax preparation in the United States

-Tax preparation is the process of preparing tax returns, often income tax returns, often for a person other than the taxpayer, and generally for compensation.
-Tax preparation may be done by the taxpayer with or without the help of tax preparation software and online services.
-Tax preparation may also be done by a licensed professional such as an attorney, certified public accountant or enrolled agent, or by an unlicensed tax preparation business.
-Because United States income tax laws are considered to be complicated, many taxpayers seek outside assistance with taxes (53.5% of individual tax returns in 2016 were filed by paid preparers).
+Tax preparation is the process of preparing tax returns, particularly income tax returns, on behalf of a taxpayer, typically for compensation.
+Taxpayers may complete their own returns, either manually or with the assistance of tax preparation software and online services.
+Alternatively, tax preparation may be conducted by licensed professionals such as attorneys, certified public accountants (CPAs), or enrolled agents, as well as by unlicensed tax preparation businesses.
+Some U.S. states impose licensing requirements for individuals or entities that prepare tax returns for compensation, which may apply to federal, state, or both types of tax returns.

-Some states have licensing requirements for anyone who prepares tax returns for a fee and some for fee-based preparation of state tax returns only.
-Commercial tax preparation software, such as TurboTax, is widely used by individuals preparing their own tax returns.
+United States income tax laws are considered to be complicated, leading many taxpayers to seek outside assistance with taxes (53.5% of individual tax returns in 2016 were filed by paid preparers).
+Commercial tax preparation companies have extensively lobbied against the Internal Revenue Service (IRS) creating its own free online system of tax filing like those that exist in most other wealthy countries.

 The Free File Alliance provides free tax preparation software for individuals with less than $72,000 of adjusted gross income for tax year 2020.
 People who make more than $72,000 can use Free File Fillable Forms, electronic versions of U.S. Internal Revenue Service (IRS) paper forms.
+The IRS under the Joe Biden administration introduced a free electronic tax filing system, enabling individuals to avoid buying services from commercial tax preparation companies.
+The Republican Party and tax preparation companies have criticized this free electronic tax filing system and sought to end it.